par12005/TPPS/docs/source/user_pages/page_4.rst

 * Use CartograPlant Layers: If CartograPlant Layers were enabled by your site administrator, you should have the option to use Environmental Layers provided by CartograPlant that you used in your study.
 * CartograPlant Environmental Layers: checkboxes - All available CartograPlant Environmental Layers.
 From here you can view the names and descriptions of each CartograPlant Environmental layer you have to choose from.
 * CartograPlant Environmental Layer Parameters: checkboxes - If you selected some CartograPlant Environmental Layers, you will need to indicate which variables from the layer you used in your study.
 Parameter fields will only be visible for layers that you selected.
-* Custom Environmental Data: Provide custom environmental data that you collected yourself:

-    * Environmental Data Name: text field - The name of the custom Environmental Data.
+* Custom Environmental Layer: checkbox - Non-CartograPlant environmental layer.
+Specify the database URL, the name of the layer, and the parameters used.
-    * Environmental Data Description: text field - A description of the custom Environmental Data.
-    * Environmental Data Units: text field - The units used to measure the custom Environmental Data.
-    * Environmental Data Value: text field - The value of the measured custom Environmental Data.

-.. _`Study Design`: page_2.html